jastrz/ai-chat/README.md

 Download desired LLM models and place them inside `/backend/models`.<br>
 You can use this link as a starter source: [TheBloke on Hugging Face](https://huggingface.co/TheBloke?search_models=GGUF)

-Fill data inside `/backend/.env.template` and change it's name to `.env`.
+Fill data inside `/backend/.env.template` and change its name to `.env`.
 Then type `npm start` in console.

 Setting `USE_DB=true` inside `.env` file will enable user authentication and history functionality and will require setting up/using existing MongoDB.

-Note: Currently, only the version with db works properly, as not all functionality has been separated from the database yet, so you need to install and setup MongoDB locally too...
+Note: Currently, only version with db works properly, as not all functionality has been separated from the database yet, so you need to install and setup MongoDB locally or connect to existing one too...
 Sorry for that.
 [MongoDB Community Server Download](https://www.mongodb.com/try/download/community-kubernetes-operator)